jhwohlgemuth/pwsh-prelude/README.md

 [3]
 ---
-> The following functions are not supported on Linux:
+> The following functions aren't supported on Linux:
 - `Invoke-ListenForWord`
 - `Invoke-Speak`
 - `Import-Html`